Our Purpose

 From the 1966 RRWC Scrapbook

-Puppets and the RRWC
+Puppets and RRWC

 RRWC initially began writing puppet scripts to be performed at an annual Round Rock summer festival called Frontier Days which was held on Main Street.
 The productions were a fundraiser for the club and provided entertainment for local children.
 The club’s first performance was in 1968 and their last one in the mid-1980s.
 The club used handmade paper mache or plush hand puppets and a painted wooden puppet theatre with creative backdrops.